by Jenn Lukens

 In addition to working longer hours, commuting further distances, and family responsibilities, younger people tend to look for volunteer options that are less time intensive.
 Gienapp explained, “It’s much easier to volunteer my time at a soup kitchen and work with the homeless population or a women’s shelter than to wake up at three o’clock in the morning and do a transfer from a small hospital to a big hospital, which is a lot of what impacts EMS in rural America.”

 This “cultural shift,” requires a change in how EMS agencies recruit volunteers.
-The current “volunteer subsidy,” or the value of volunteer time, is estimated to equal a national average of $24.14 an hour.
+The current “volunteer subsidy,” or the value of volunteer time, is estimated to equal a national average of $24.14 an hour, as of 2016.
 The recent loss of volunteers has motivated some agencies to move toward a mixed workforce structure, combining what paid employees the agency can afford with an ever-diminishing pool of volunteer EMTs, often offering hourly or per-call stipends as incentives.
 With most models moving in this direction, the uncompensated volunteer is growing rare.

 Isolation Leads to Innovation in Nevada

 Many EMS agencies that were once independently operated have merged with their local hospital, which often helps cover overhead costs.
 Being directly associated with a hospital has allowed Humboldt General Hospital EMS Rescue (HGH EMS Rescue) in Winnemucca, Nevada to have 25 full-time paid EMS employees and 25 quasi-volunteers.
 Located in a state that has one of the lowest usages of ambulance services, they make up for it by serving a large area of northern Nevada and the southern portion of Oregon.